 15. Are place cards a must?

 This is a personal preference.
-Having a simple card or seating chart directing guests to a table is a great way to ___.
+Having a simple escort card or seating chart directing guests to a table is a great way to inform guests where they will sit.
 However, if you’re worried about who will end up sitting next to who or your caterer requires it for meal preference purposes, map out the seating and assign guests to specific seats at their given table.

 We do not typically encourage open seating.
 When you offer open seating, it can ultimately cause more confusion and disruption than one might think: